dabapps/eslint-config-dabapps/README.md

 ## Install

-Install a specific version of the eslint-config with NPM.
-You can see a full list of versions [here](https://github.com/dabapps/eslint-config/releases).
+Install a specific version of the eslint config with NPM.
+You can see a full list of versions [here](https://github.com/dabapps/eslint-config-dabapps/releases).

 ```shell
 npm i dabapps/eslint-config-dabapps#v3.0.0 --save-dev